Evelyn Insam

-Evelyn Insam (born 10 February 1994 in Brixen) is an Italian ski jumper and the 2013 National Champion.
+Evelyn Insam (born 10 February 1994) is an Italian former ski jumper and the 2013 National Champion.

 Biography

 Insam's debut at the FIS Ski Jumping World Cup took place in March 2011 in Lillehammer.
 Her best individual results were the two silver medals won at the World Cup in Schonach im Schwarzwald and at the Junior World Championships in Liberec in 2013.

 Her younger brother Alex is also a ski jumper.